nafisiqbal3/Plate_Bending_Control/simulations/README.md

 # Simulations

 MATLAB implementation of the plate-bending process model used to simulate the bending process before/independently of the real-time experiments.
-This is the simulation counterpart to the C++ code in `Real Time Codes/` — it implements the same underlying geometric and moment-curvature model, but runs offline over a full range of punch displacements and produces plots rather than driving hardware.
+This is the simulation counterpart to the C++ code in `real_time_codes/` — it implements the same underlying geometric and moment-curvature model, but runs offline over a full range of punch displacements and produces plots rather than driving hardware.

 ## Contents